-Assign a drive letter or drive path
+Do not assign a drive letter or drive path

-Figure 44-17: New Simple Volume Wizard - Assign Drive Letter or Path
+Figure 44-18: New Simple Volume Wizard - Assign Drive Letter or Path

 - 8. Click the Format this volume with the following settings option. - 9.
 Enter the appropriate values as shown in the screen below, and then click Next.